This season will see the seventh one-nation UEFA Champions League final; how many can you remember?

 Article top media content

-Vicente del Bosque's Madrid took the lead through Fernando Morientes shortly before half-time and, with Héctor Cúper's Valencia unable to recapture the attacking brio that had taken them to Paris, second-half strikes from Steve McManaman and Raúl González confirmed the eighth of Madrid's ten European Cup successes.
+The first European Cup final between domestic rivals was Madrid's 11th final and Valencia's first, and that gulf in experience told at the Stade de France.
+Vicente del Bosque's Madrid took the lead through Fernando Morientes shortly before half-time and, with Héctor Cúper's Valencia unable to recapture the attacking brio that had taken them to Paris, second-half strikes by Steve McManaman and Raúl González confirmed Madrid's eighth European Cup success.

-With no further goals, the game headed to extra time and then, with penalties looming, Chelsea lost Didier Drogba to a red card.
-They seemed to have shrugged off that setback when Petr Čech saved from Ronaldo in the shoot-out, giving John Terry the chance to clinch victory; instead the Chelsea captain slipped and sent his kick against the post.
-When Edwin van der Sar subsequently denied Nicolas Anelka, the silverware was bound for Old Trafford.
+United drew first blood in Moscow as Cristiano Ronaldo nodded them in front, yet Frank Lampard levelled before half-time.
+Chelsea lost Didier Drogba to a red card in extra time, but seemed to have shrugged off that setback when Petr Čech saved from Ronaldo in the shoot-out, giving John Terry the chance to clinch victory; instead the Chelsea captain slipped and sent his kick against the post.
+Edwin van der Sar's stop from Nicolas Anelka then gave United the trophy.

-İlkay Gündoğan's penalty swiftly restored parity – the first goal Bayern had conceded in the competition in 432 minutes – yet it was Heynckes' team that still looked more likely to snatch a late winner.
-So it proved in the 89th minute when Arjen Robben wriggled through to send the trophy to Munich for a fifth time.
+Bayern had finished the Bundesliga campaign 25 points clear of Dortmund and appeared poised to land their fifth European Cup when Mario Mandžukić supplied the 60th-minute breakthrough at Wembley. İlkay Gündoğan's penalty swiftly restored parity – the first goal Bayern had conceded in the competition in 432 minutes – but Jupp Heynckes' team snatched a late winner, Arjen Robben wriggling through to send the trophy to Munich for a fifth time.

 Sides' final 2012/13 domestic league positions: Bayern 1, Dortmund 2